 The advantages of cloud computing

 As with most technologies, cloud computing has grown and improved over the years.
 Although it’s been around for a while, more and more businesses are starting to increase their usage of it.
 Since the pandemic, it’s safe to say that some of this increase in usage is due to the need to adapt to remote and hybrid working models.
 Many small businesses (and some bigger ones) are realising just how much they can benefit from it.
-Of course, these benefits will vary depending on which type of cloud computing you opt for.
-Typically, it can help in a number of ways:
+Of course, these benefits will vary depending on which type of cloud computing you opt for, but here are some of the main benefits of cloud computing to consider:

 Cloud computing servers can be whipped up in a matter of seconds, which is a nifty tool for developers, so they can quickly and easily test new ideas and design application architecture, allowing for more product innovation.